 During the past two summers, I have experienced two internships that have changed the trajectory of my professional career and life.
 The first was as a Social Media Marketing Intern and Project Lead at Flashstarts in Cleveland, Ohio, as a part of the Summer on the Cuyahoga Program.
 I spent the summer with interns from seven other colleges and universities participating in a plethora of civic, social, and professional engagements outside of working hours.

 This past summer, I had the opportunity to intern at the Amazon headquarters in Seattle in the Global Communications department as a Public Relations Intern.
-I initially learned about this opportunity from Susan Leithauser '90, Parent and Family Philanthropy, and very shortly thereafter from my friends in Admissions, as well as on Handshake.
+I initially learned about this opportunity from Susan Leithauser '90, Parent and Family Philanthropy, and very shortly thereafter from my friends in the Admission Office, as well as on Handshake.

 Knowlton was my primary resource in preparation for this internship.
 My summer at Amazon concluded with a full-time offer to return after graduation as a Publicity Assistant with their Consumer team.
 I accepted.
 Before, during, and after both internships, the Center played an instrumental part in my preparation and overall experience.
 I sought counsel for resume and cover letter review, interview practice, and just recently for seeking information on reviewing job contracts.